-I was reading the book of Matthew and I noticed something.
-I kept on seeing, “your Father" or "your heavenly Father” and it got me thinking.
+I was reading the book of Matthew, and I noticed something.
+I kept seeing "your Father" or "your heavenly Father," and it got me thinking.
 What was Jesus trying to teach us?
 This is what I noticed.
-Between Matthew 5:43 to 7:11 Jesus mentions, your Father or your heavenly Father 14 times.
-And one time He says, "Our Father."
+Between Matthew 5:43 to 7:11, Jesus mentions, your Father or your heavenly Father 14 times.
+And one time, He says, "Our Father."

 Now Jesus is known for calling God His Father.
-All throughout the gospels you can find Jesus saying, "My Father.”
-But here in between the verses above he never says, "My Father."
+You can find Jesus saying, "My Father" throughout the gospels.
+But here, in between the verses above, he never says, "My Father."
 Why?

-I believe Jesus in this portion of scripture is teaching us the way of the Father.
+I believe Jesus, in this portion of Scripture, is teaching us the way of the Father.
 We are called to grow and become more like our heavenly Father.
-I saw 9 things in this passage that Jesus is trying to show us about our relationship with our Father.
-I would like to share them with you.
+I saw nine things in this passage that Jesus is trying to show us about our relationship with our Father.
+I want to share them with you.

 3)We are called to GIVE AND RECEIVE like our Father (Matt 6:1-4).
+He has called us to give through our deeds and actions, not for public recognition, but as a way to express love to others and our Father.
 Do we give in secret and prepare for His reward openly?
-He has called us to give though our deeds and actions, not for public recognition, but as a way to express love to others and our Father.

 4) We are called to TALK with our Father (Matt 6:5-13).
 Our Father longs for the time alone with us in that place of intimacy.
-He deeply desires for us to pull the time away to be alone with Him to share with Him our deepest joys and desires.
+He deeply desires us to pull the time away to be alone with Him and share our deepest joys and desires with Him.
 He also longs to share with us His deepest joys and desires for us.

-When was the last time you had that intimidate time with our Father?
+When was the last time you had that intimidating time with our Father?
 Is He calling you now?

 5) We are called to FORGIVE as our Father (Matt 6:12, 14-15).
-Forgiveness is the bedrock in our relationship with our Father.
+Forgiveness is the bedrock of our relationship with our Father.
 We are called to forgive.
-Again, through God's grace we have been given the ability to forgive those who have hurt us.
+Again, through God's grace, we have been given the ability to forgive those who have hurt us.
 That could be your spouse, friends, parents, sibling, whoever.

 Is there someone you haven't forgiven?

-I believe I need to say that forgiveness is a process.
-Depending on how deep the wound the longer the process takes.
+I need to say that forgiveness is a process.
+Depending on how deep the wound, the longer the process takes.
 But know that forgiveness is a choice.
 We can choose to forgive.
-I also believe in the process of forgiving we also receive the healing from the offense.
+I also believe in the process of forgiving; we also receive the healing from the offense.

 6) We are called to FAST with our Father (Matt 6:16-18).
-During fasting we get closer to God.
+During fasting, we get closer to God.
 It should be a time of intimately and receiving a deeper understanding of Our Father.
-Back during the time of Jesus people would fast so they could look holy to others.
-In short put on a mask to look good.
+Back during the time of Jesus, people would fast to look holy to others.
+In short, put on a mask to look good.

-How many Christians put on their "Christian mask" and who are not being real?
+How many Christians put on their "Christian mask" and who is not being honest?
 We do it to look good to others.

 When was the last time you fasted with Our Father?

-Are you looking at your problem, or the problem Solver?
-Are you looking at your business our His business?
+Are you looking at your problem or the Problem Solver?
+Are you looking at your business or His business?
 Are you looking up to Him, our down to your lack?

 We don't need to worry.
 You will be tempted to worry, but you don't have to.
 Choose to trust in Him.
-Even when everything looks black and there seems to be no way out, Our Father can open a door that was before unseen.
-If He can feed 5000 off of 5 loaves and 2 fish (Matt 14:13-21) He can meet your need.
+Even when everything looks black, and there seems to be no way out, Our Father can open a door that was before unseen.
+If He can feed 5000 off of 5 loaves and two fish (Matt 14:13-21), He can meet your need.

 8) We are called to ASK from our Father (Matt7:7-12) Do you ask from our Father?
 I don't mean about asking Him to have you win the lotto.
-I mean asking Him about those things that He wants for you and that are good for you.
+I suggest asking Him about those things that He wants for you and are good for you.

-If you are asking for help with your character, habitual sin, or wisdom on what to do with your kids, your job/business.
+If you ask for help with your character, habitual sin, or wisdom on what to do with your kids, your job/business.
 He wants to help.

-If you need help paying the bills, saving your marriage, or need food on the table He wants to give.
+He wants to give if you need help paying the bills, saving your marriage, or need food on the table.

 There are a lot of times we don't ask Him to give to these needs.
 Sometimes we don't have because we don't ask. ( James 4:2)

 9)We are called to SHINE OUR LIGHT to glorify our Father (Matt 5:13-16).
 Does your light shine in a way that God gets the glory?
-Or by the way you live your life does people become attracted to One who transformed your life?
+Or by the way you live your life, do people become attracted to one who transformed your life?